firesidefiction/firesidefiction.github.io/_contributors/jaymee-goh.md

 permalink: jaymee-goh
 bio-spanish:
 ---
-**Jaymee Goh** is a writer, poet, editrix, and scholar of science fiction and fantasy from the little suburb of Subang Jaya, Selangor, Malaysia.
-She wrote a dissertation on whiteness and multiculturalism in steampunk at the University of California, Riverside, and is a graduate of the 2016 Clarion Science Fiction and Fantasy Writing Workshop.
-She co-edited _The SEA Is Ours: Tales of Steampunk Southeast Asia_, and edited _The WisCon Chronicles Vol 11: Trials by Whiteness_.
+**Jaymee Goh** is a writer, reviewer, critic, and editor of science fiction and fantasy.
+She has been published in _Lightspeed Magazine_, _Science Fiction Studies_, and the _LA Review of Books_.